CollotsSpot/Conditional-Media-Player/README.md

     - sensor: bedroom
 ```

 You should now have the media player working.
 The Card will not show on the dashboard when the media_player is off or idle.
-This is normal behaviour.
+This is normal behavior.
 The card will always be shown when editing the Dashboard.

 ## Note

-If you want to create a media player for watching Movies and TV Shows ect, and find the timers are not updating, like I did, you will need to create some different sensors.
+If you want to create a media player for watching Movies and TV Shows etc, and find the timers are not updating, like I did, you will need to create some different sensors.
 Below are instructions on how to do this.

 [Instructions for Nvidia Shield](Nvidia-Shield.md)